LastAncientOne/Data-Science/README.md

 <img src="DataSciencetableau.PNG">

 # Data Science
-This a practice of writing codes using kaggle data and real world data.
+This is a practice of programming skills, and knowledge of mathematics and statistics to extract meaningful insights from structure and unstructured data (kaggle data and real world data).
 Learning step-by-step in analyzing data in python, R, Excel, Power BI, and tableau.
 In addition, is to learn to be a data scientists and expanding more knowledge in machine learning and deep learning.
 Understanding data and analyzing data.

 # Prerequisites
 #### Python 3.5